-- Inform the Board of Administration of the outcome of the statutory audit and explain how the statutory audit contributed to the integrity of financial reporting and what was the effective role of the Audit and Risk Committee in that process; - Monitor the financial reporting process and submit recommendations or proposal as to ensure its integrity and efficacy; - Monitor the effectiveness of the internal control and risk management systems and the adequacy of internal audit regarding the financial reporting; - Monitor and supervise the statutory audit of the financial statements, in particular, its performance, by taking into account any findings and conclusions from the competent authority and attend meetings at least annually with the statutory auditors
+- To inform the Board of Administration of the outcome of the statutory audit and explain how the statutory audit contributed to the integrity of financial reporting and what was the effective role of the Audit and Risk Committee in that process; - To monitor the financial reporting process and submit recommendations or proposal as to ensure its integrity and efficacy;

-- Examine the activities carried out by the statutory auditors, including the working plan, and to assess the results presented in: the audit report, the additional report to the Committee, the management letter and in any other significant document, by discussing the relevant issues - Review and monitor the independence of the statutory auditors and in particular the appropriateness of the provision of non-audit services to the Bank in accordance with the applicable legislation in force; - Recommend the approval for appointing, remuneration and revocation of the external auditors; - Review the audit scope and frequency of the statutory audit of annual accounts.
+- To monitor the effectiveness of the internal control and risk management systems and the adequacy of internal audit regarding the financial reporting; - To monitor the statutory audit of the annual and consolidated financial statements (if applicable), especially its performance, taking into account any findings and conclusions of the Authority for Public Supervision of the Statutory Audit Activity established according to the applicable legal provisions and to participate in meetings at least annually with the statutory auditor;. - To examine the activities carried out by the statutory auditors, including the working plan, and to assess the results presented in: the audit report, the additional report to the Committee, the management letter and in any other significant document, by discussing the relevant issues; - To review and monitor the independence of the statutory/financial auditors as per legal applicable provisions, and in particular the appropriateness of performing of other services than the financial audit ones./ to the Bank in accordance with the applicable legislation in force; - To be responsible for the financial auditors selection procedure and to recommend for further approval by the Board of Administrators their appointment, remuneration and recalling; - Review the audit scope and frequency of the statutory audit of annual/ consolidated accounts.